khalilullahalfaath/khalilullahalfaath.github.io/content/posts/khalil-lab-report-2-implementing-a-search-feature-using-google-search-on-a-hugo-website/index.md

 {{ end }}
 \`\`\`

 One reason why Pagefind is so powerful is that they have already implemented the UI.
-So we do not bother to create a new one.
+So I do not bother to create a new one.
 But you can implement a different one.
 On this occasion, I only made minor changes to the UI so that it would work with my dark mode.
 Remember that you can check the element selector in Chrome Dev Tools.

 \`\`\`css
   html.dark .pagefind-ui {